dancard32/homelab/README.md

 Steps to initialize and deploy a kubernetes cluster can be found in the following [reference document](markdown/k3s.md)

 ## Usage
-In my personal own use case, I have been mainly using my homelab as a hands-on platform to dive deeper into the principles of DevSecOps, gain practical expertise in IT automation through Ansible, and explore the intricate convergence of software engineering and hardware integration such as:
+In my personal own use case, I have been mainly using my homelab as a hands-on platform to dive deeper into the principles of DevSecOps, gain practical expertise in IT automation through Ansible, and explore the intricate convergence of software engineering and hardware integration.

-1. **Learning and Skill Development**: Homelabs offer an ideal environment for hands-on learning, enabling experimentation, software testing, and configuration practice.
-2. **DevOps and Infrastructure Testing**: Homelabs simulate production environments, allowing exploration of deployment strategies, orchestration tools, containerization, and automation frameworks.
-3. **Software Development and Testing**: Homelabs provide isolated spaces to build and test applications, mimicking production environments for debugging, testing, and code iteration.
-4. **Virtualization and Server Consolidation**: Homelabs optimize hardware resources by running multiple VMs or containers, consolidating services onto a single server for OS and network configuration experiments.
-5. **Data Storage and Backup**: Homelabs facilitate personal data storage and backup solutions, including NAS setup, backup strategies, and data replication exploration.
-6. **Home Automation and IoT**: Homelabs serve as centralized hubs for managing and integrating IoT devices, enabling home automation systems and experimentation with smart technologies.
-7. **Cybersecurity and Penetration Testing**: Homelabs offer controlled environments for exploring cybersecurity concepts, conducting penetration testing, and strengthening defensive strategies.
-8. **Media Streaming and Entertainment**: Homelabs support media servers, enabling streaming, accessing media files across devices, and creating personalized media centers with transcoding and streaming technologies.

-## Features
+This repository contains a `docker-compose.yml` file with most typical homelab container services and configured to allow an easy set-up for a fresh homelab.
+In general, the overall layout of this homelab and its features are:

-- **Hardware Provisioning with Ansible**
+- Hardware Provisioning with Ansible
+- Docker Compose Service Management
-- **VM Cloning Managed with Ansible**
+- VM Cloning Managed with Ansible
-- **Kubernetes Cluster Managed with Ansible**
+- Kubernetes Cluster Managed with Ansible
-- **Docker Compose Service Management**
-- **Bill of Materials**
-- **STL Files for Homelab Shelves**

-## Documentation
-No documentation yet, may have a wiki page for this project - not sure how useful it would be

 ## Contributing
 Feel free to contribute to this project!
 Clone/Fork this repository and if you come across an issue feel free to open an issue (using the Bug or Feature request templates).
 If you have any changes and would like to merge into the main branch create a merge review and I will look over when I have time!